earthly/earthly/docs/earthfile/earthfile.md

 ##### `--push`

 Marks the command as a "push command".
-Push commands are only executed if all other non-push instructions succeed.
-In addition, push commands are never cached, thus they are executed on every applicable invocation of the build.
+Push commands are never cached, thus they are executed on every applicable invocation of the build.

 Push commands are not run by default.
 Add the `--push` flag to the `earthly` invocation to enable pushing.
 For example